dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ![confusion_matrix_best_model](/assets/img/confusion_matrix_svc.png "Confusion Matrix of SVC Model Four")

 The following visualziation shows the same results as above, just now in a more concise format.
-This stacked bar chart condenses our results into correctly predicted and incorrectly predicted.
+This stacked bar chart condenses our results into patients who were correctly predicted and incorrectly predicted.
 As expected, the true negatives and true positives make up our correctly predicted bar while the false positives and false negatives make up our incorrectly predicted bar (quotation marks?).
-Here it is easy to see how successful to the model is by how much larger the correctly predicted bar is than the incorrectly predicted bar.
+Here it is easy to see how successful the model is by how much larger the correctly predicted bar is than the incorrectly predicted bar.
 The model was able to accurately predicted 252 patients while only missing 40 patients.

 ![stacked_bar_chart_best_model](/assets/img/stacked_bar_chart_confusion_matrix_svc.png "Stacked Bar Chart of SVC Model Four")